cbteeple/docs/docs/coding.md

 3. Follow [Repligon's instructions](https://github.com/spyder-ide/spyder/issues/2350#issuecomment-440693015) to make all uncolored icons white.

 Note: I tried this as well, but this styling didn't affect the title bar or the tabs in spyder's editor.
-I ultipmatiely abandoned my attempts to add a nice dark mode to Spyder 3.
+I ultimately abandoned my attempts to add a nice dark mode to Spyder 3.

 ## Jupyter Notebooks